Australian experimental light tank: Background

 Australia in 1941 saw the need to produce its own military vehicles, as their normal source, the United Kingdom, could not spare the vehicles because of their own war effort needs.
 This saw Australia produce a number of armoured cars, and both a light tank and several cruiser tanks.
 The first effort to create a tank in Australia was the assembly of a light tank, in 1941.

-A total of 160 Carrier, MG (Aust) No.1 or LP1 were built with the last two, chassis number 159 and 160, being experimental vehicles for developing the LP2 carriers.
+A total of 160 Carrier, MG (Aust) No.1 or LP1, based on the Universal Carrier, were built with the last two, chassis number 159 and 160, being experimental vehicles for developing the LP2 carriers.
 Number 160 being formally identified as "MG Carrier LP1 Track Displacement-Closed Front".

 Chassis 160 was subsequently rebuilt into a light tank with new suspension and a rudimentary cylindrical turret on top of the body for testing.
 The tank as constructed, however, was found to be completely unmanoeuvrable and a total failure.
 The project was promptly terminated.

 Plans were drawn up for the AELT to be armed with a 2 pounder gun, a 6 pounder gun, and later, when it was started to be produced in Australia, the 25 pounder gun-howitzer much like the AC3 Thunderbolt.
 The tank would have been able to achieve a speed of about 48 km/h.
 The tank was of welded construction, with the envisaged turret of a similar polygonal shape to the Crusader tank and the Rhino Heavy Armoured Car.
 Like the Rhino, the armour thickness was 30mm.
 Little else is known about the tank.

 With increased tank production overseas Australia was able to get access to US-built tanks, and British Matilda II tanks became available after being replaced in British service by later tanks, such as the Churchill.

 Visually, the light tank is based on local pattern carrier components, with four wheels per side individually sprung on a Watt's linkage.
 The upper hull and cylindrical turret are of indigenous design.